NeTrOn404/Big-data-Masteclass/SQL/README.md

+# SQL :
-ALL sql tutorial problems
+## ALL sql tutorial problems is attached
-i will also upload preparation problems' solution that i solved
+## i will also upload preparation problems' solution that i solved